 The required textbook for each course is:

-Math 40: Elementary Algebra 5e by Alan S. Tussy and R. David Gustafson, (5e means 5th edition)
+Math 60: Intermediate Algebra 5e by Alan S. Tussy and R. David Gustafson, (5e means 5th edition)

 Publisher: Cengage Learning/ Brooks-Cole

-You may use the paper textbook or an e-book.
+For both Math 90 and Math 60, you may use the paper textbook or an e-book.
 I recommend the paper textbook, but it's more expensive.
-It is a big advantage if you have the textbook by the first day of the course.

-You are also required to have an access code for WebAssign, the online homework, video, and quiz software that goes with the textbook.
+You will need an access code for WebAssign, the online homework, video, and quiz software that goes with the textbook.
 Many times, the WebAssign access code comes with the paper textbook if the textbook is new, and not used.
 The CCSF math department has negotiated for special pricing on this book from the publisher.
 This might mean that the CCSF bookstore has the best price on the book.
 So I recommend checking the CCSF bookstore before buying the book elsewhere online.
 Buy the version that has the WebAssign access included.